 Can I use a trust to avoid care home fees?

-The cost of residential care for elderly homeowners is an increasing worry.
+The cost of residential care for elderly homeowners is an increasing worry, but could you use a trust to avoid care home fees?
 Trusts made with a Will can offer some safeguards, but careful and advance planning is needed, as Roz Wyeth explains.

 The rising demand for and the cost of long term residential care of the elderly has driven waves of government reforms, resulting in those homeowners with assets of £23,250 having to fund their care themselves.